acwkim/acwkim.github.io/_pages/about.md

 ---

 I am a postdoctoral fellow in Computer Science at Harvard University, advised by Professor Milind Tambe.
-My research broadly centers on **AI for decision-making**, with a current focus on the following areas:

-- **Reinforcement Learning with Human Feedback (RLHF)**
-  I study RLHF (primarily in the context of LLMs), with two main research directions.
-  1. **Multi-objectivity:** I explore how to design RL policies that aggregate diverse, and often conflicting, human objectives.
-My current focus is on developing methods that help decision-makers understand the trade-offs and choose suitable aggregation strategies.
-  2. **Efficiency:** I explore how to train models with minimal human supervision and reduced reliance on expensive data.
-- **ML-Accelerated Algorithms**
-  I explore how machine learning can be leveraged to efficiently solve complex optimization and control problems.
-I have developed ML-accelerated algorithms for mixed-integer optimization, continuous-time optimal control, and robust optimization.
+My research advances the scientific foundations of **end-to-end automated decision-making using machine learning**, focusing on building systems that are robust, scalable, and aligned with human values.
+My work spans multiple layers of the decision-making process, embedding machine learning throughout the pipeline from aligning with human intent to solving optimization problems and incorporating human feedback.

+My current work centers on two main areas.
+- **AI Alignment and LLM-assisted Decision-Making**
+  I develop methods to align learning-based systems with human objectives, particularly in settings where preferences are ambiguous, multi-faceted, or uncertain.
+My research spans both aligning LLMs with human values and leveraging LLMs for decision support:
+  1. **Multi-objective alignment:** Designing frameworks that balance multiple, often conflicting human objectives and enable personalized policy selection through human-in-the-loop methods.
+  2. **Robust fine-tuning:** Developing robust algorithms for LLM fine-tuning that explicitly account for noise and uncertainty in human preference data.
+  3. **LLMs for decision support:** Exploring how LLMs can assist in complex decision-making tasks, such as designing reward functions for reinforcement learning and modeling optimization problems from natural language.

+- **Learning to Optimize**
+  I develop ML-accelerated algorithms that enable real-time solutions to complex optimization and control problems.
+My work spans mixed-integer optimization, two-stage robust optimization, and continuous-time optimal control, achieving orders-of-magnitude speed-ups while establishing theoretical optimality guarantees.
+I also develop scalable decision-focused learning approaches that directly optimize for solution quality rather than prediction accuracy.

 Before joining Harvard, I completed my PhD at the MIT Operations Research Center in 2024 under the guidance of Professor Dimitris Bertsimas.
 I also spent the summer of 2023 as a research intern in the Machine Learning and Optimization Group at Microsoft Research.
 I completed my undergraduate studies at Seoul National University.